FelipeSGAndrade/democraticLunch/README.md

 Unfortunately, I didn't have time to make a front-end, so that is needed also.

 There is a lot of room for improvements, one I would like to make is the possibility of writing commentaries on polls, so that workers can convince people to vote on a particular restaurant.
+It would be nice for the worker being able to undo the vote and vote in another option while the poll is still open.

 Anyway, **hope you like it!**